Creamy or aged, orange or blue, artisan or not, cheese has been our silent companion for as long as history can recall.

-Whether paired with a classy wine, a French baguette, an exquisite jamon, nuts and honey, or maybe grilled and unpretentiously topped on a sandwich, cheese remains one of the world’s most varied and versatile aliments, and an endless topic for enthusiasts from all over.
+Whether paired with a classy wine, a French baguette, an exquisite jamon, nuts and honey, or maybe grilled and unpretentiously topped on a sandwich, cheese remains one of the world’s most varied and versatile aliments, and an endless topic of fascination for enthusiasts from all over.

-Widely famous for its superior dairy products, lovely coastline, historical towns and picturesque countryside dotted with apple orchards, Normandy is also an ideal destination for cheese lovers.
+Widely famous for its superior dairy products, lovely coastline, historical towns, and picturesque countryside dotted with apple orchards, Normandy is also an ideal destination for cheese lovers.
 From the renowned creamy and mild Camembert to the pungent Livarot and the slightly crumbly Neufchâtel, the beautiful region along the coast of the English Channel boasts one of the most exquisite cheese boards in France.

 The highlight of your trip should be the small village of Camembert, in the Orne department of Lower Normandy, where a rich variety of cheesy attractions await to be discovered.
-These include the Cheese Museum, built in the shape of a Camembert cheese; the Beamoncel – the manor house of Marie Harel (creator of the famous cheese); Héronnière Farm – Fromagerie Durand, and the President Farm, where you can indulge in plenty of cheese and learn everything about Camembert, from the history to the making process.
-Complement your journey with a visit to the Cheese Factory in the pretty old town of Livarot.
+These include the Cheese Museum, built in the shape of a Camembert cheese; the Beamoncel – the manor house of Marie Harel (creator of the famous cheese); Héronnière Farm – Fromagerie Durand; and the President Farm, where you can indulge in plenty of cheese and learn everything about Camembert, from the history to the making process.
+Enhance your journey with a visit to the Cheese Factory in the pretty old town of Livarot.

 La Mancha, Spain

 Highly appreciated for its full buttery texture and slightly piquant flavor, Queso Manchego, or the cheese of Don Quixote, is exclusively produced from the milk of Manchega sheep breed in designated areas within La Mancha region, including the provinces of Toledo, Cuenca, Ciudad Real, and Albacete.

 For a true taste of Spain, pair it with Serrano ham and one of the local reds (La Mancha is one of the world’s largest wine-producing areas).
-An equally delicious alternative is to serve Manchego cheese as a dessert with honey and nuts.
+An equally delicious alternative is to serve Manchego cheese as a dessert, with honey and nuts.